SmithsonianWorkshops/Genome_Skimming_Workshop_LAB_2024/Section 5 - Annotation/README.md

 We have multiple phyla-specific reference databases available for usage, as well as a larger Metazoan database.

 We need a results folder for Mitofinder: `data/results/mitofinder`.
-Within this directory will be a sample-specific directory for each contig annotated.
+Within this directory will be a job-specific directory for each submitted job annotated.
 Within each of these will be a "SAMPLE_Final_Results" folder, which will contain the mitogenome annotations for that contig.

 We are going to annotate both the SPAdes results and the GetOrganelle results with MitoFinder.

 Create and submit a MitoFinder job for your contig files, from both your SPAdes and GetOrganelle assemblies.
-A generic MitoFinder job can be found here: [MitoFinder.job](https://github.com/SmithsonianWorkshops/Genome_Skimming_Workshop_LAB_2024/blob/main/job_files/mitofinder.job).
+A generic MitoFinder job can be found here: [MitoFinder.job](https://raw.githubusercontent.com/SmithsonianWorkshops/Genome_Skimming_Workshop_LAB_2024/main/job_files/mitofinder.job).
 You will need to change multiple fields in your MitoFinder jobs.
 Not only must you change the path to the contig file, but you must also set the genetic code (`-o`) and the reference database (`-r`).
 See the bottom of the supplied job file for how to set these two parameters.

 **Don't forget that you will need to create `data/results/mitofinder` first.**